KazKozDev/llmflow-search/README.md

 5. **Report Generator**: Synthesizes information into comprehensive reports
 6. **LLM Service**: Provides interaction with language models

-For more detailed documentation on the core components, see [core/README.md](core/README.md).

 ---

 If you like this project, please give it a star ⭐